dave-shawley/lua-blowfish-multimode/README.md

 slot will be `nil` and the second contains an error message.
 Otherwise, the first slot is the decrypted text and the second is `nil`.

+### Blowfish:disable_pkcs7_padding

+PKCS#7 padding is enabled by default for block-based alternatives.
+If your ciphertext blobs do not include padding, then call this method to disable it.

+### Blowfish:enable_pkcs7_padding

+PKCS#7 padding is enabled by default for block-based alternatives.
+You will only need this method when you have explicitly disabled padding somewhere.

 ### Blowfish:reset

 Reset a context for additional processing.